-- Identifies a site currently home to Tesco Express, Histon Library, an Indian restaurant and a small print business as an opportunity for retail-led redevelopment. - Notes its proximity to the St Andrews Centre and the Red Lion and two other heritage assets (see Policy HIM02). - Requires the re-provision of similar shops and the library. - Allows for residential uses above ground floor. - Recognises the possibility for creating a vibrant mixed-use development of an appropriate scale to address the existing public space and make use of the Brook as a site asset. - Applies to the site marked on the Map for this Policy.
+- Identifies a site currently home to Tesco Express, Histon Library, some retail units (including an Indian restaurant) as an opportunity for retail-led redevelopment.
+A planning application for the site was approved in December 201963 - Notes its proximity to the St Andrews Centre and the Red Lion and two other heritage assets (see Policy HIM02). - Requires the re-provision of similar shops and the library. - Allows for residential uses above ground floor. - Recognises the possibility for creating a vibrant mixed-use development of an appropriate scale to address the existing public space and make use of the Brook as a site asset. - Applies to the site marked on Map 12.

-5.88.
+- 5.88.
 This site is a key part of the High Street.
-It is an example of 1960s development and, in its present form, is an inefficient use of the site.

-5.89.
-This Policy recognises that redevelopment is a possibility and sets out a framework whereby this could take place to the advantage of both the community and a developer.

-5.90.
-The School Hill Site is at the western end of the High Street and includes a Tesco Express, Histon Library, an Indian restaurant, a small print business and, at present, a vacant unit formed around an under-utilised green space (the School Hill Green).
+It is an example of 1960s development and, in its present form, is an inefficient use of the site. - 5.89.
+This Policy recognises that redevelopment is a possibility and sets out a framework whereby this could take place to the advantage of both the community and a developer. - 5.90.
+The School Hill Site is at the western end of the High Street and includes a Tesco Express, Histon Library, an Indian restaurant, a pop-up florist and, at present, two vacant units formed around an under-utilised green space (the School Hill Green64).
 There is significant, but unstructured and uncontrolled, parking.
 The site is bounded at its rear by the Brook.
-The buildings on the site are single-story and date from the 1960s.

-5.91.
-Adjacent to the site are several facilities and features which in combination sets a potential framework for a vibrant social and commercial hub centred on the public open space:

-- The site is adjacent to 14 Brook House [identified as "A" in Map 11], an Interesting Building (Policy HIM02), and faces a Grade II Listed Building, The Gables and its garden wall [B] (also an "Interesting Building"). - To the west of the site is the School Hill Garden [C] to which Policy HIM11 applies. - The site also faces the key High Street and community assets of the St. Andrews Centre [D] and the Red Lion pub [E] (see Map 6 and Policy HIM06).
+The buildings on the site are single-storey and date from the 1960s. - 5.91.
+Adjacent to the site are several facilities and features which in combination sets a potential framework for a vibrant social and commercial hub centred on the public open space: - The site is adjacent to 14 Brook House [identified as "A" in Map 12], an Interesting Building (Policy HIM02), and faces a Grade II Listed Building, The Gables and its garden wall [B]. - To the west of the site is the School Hill Garden [C] to which Policy HIM10 applies. - The site also faces the key High Street and community assets of the St. Andrews Centre [D] and the Red Lion pub [E] (see Map 6 and Policy HIM06).

+63 Application reference is S/1793/19/FL

+64 The School Hill Green, which is on part of the School Hill site, is a separate open space to the School Hill Garden to which Policy HIM10 applies.

-5.92.
+- 5.92.
 Continued presence on this site of the existing business mix, including especially a substantial convenience store, is important.
 It enables people to do most of their shopping locally thereby reducing or avoiding travel to stores in other locations.
-It is also of benefit to residents by providing an opportunity to walk and for social engagement.
+It is also of benefit to residents by providing an opportunity to walk and for social engagement. - 5.93.

-&lt;sup>54 The School Hill Green, which is on part of the School Hill site, is a separate open space to the School Hill Garden to which Policy HIM11 applies.

-- 5.93.
 Improving the relationship between the ground floor commercial uses and the adjacent open space will enhance the School Hill Green as a social amenity.
 Better spatial connection, with shops fronting the green on all sides, has the potential to create a high-quality public area.
 It will also improve natural surveillance and security, as will potential residential use of an upper floor 'living over the shop'.
-With the additional assets of the library and retail presence, the site has the possibility to create an exciting, mixed use social hub for the High Street. - 5.94.
-Design guidance, including an indicative layout for this site, is provided in the Histon and Impington Village Design Guide 2019.
+With the additional assets of the library and retail presence, the site has the possibility to create an exciting, mixed use social hub for the High Street65. - 5.94.
+Design guidance, including an indicative layout for this site, is provided in the Histon & Impington Village Design Guide SPD.